Ivo-Balbaert/The_Way_to_Jai/book/50_The guessing game.md

 (3) `update`
     Here the Game state is updated: the number of guesses is incremented and `done` is set to true when guess == answer.

-When done == true, this stops the while loop in play:
+When done == true, the while loop in play stops :
 `while !game.done`
 and line (3) returns.
 This prints "Finished in ", the number of guesses and eventual errors and stops the game.